 SCOA helps older adults stay connected with their families, learning and social opportunities and with the community.
 We offer a variety of free programs, resources and services that help seniors stay active, engaged and informed throughout the pandemic and beyond.

-Telephone Buddy: Older adults are matched with trained and screened volunteers to chat with over the phone.
+Seniors Telephone Buddy: Older adults are matched with trained and screened volunteers to chat with over the phone.
 To register, call our office 306.652.2255.
+More information

 Century Club Connects: For older adults 90 years of age and over.
 The Century Club is free to join.
 Members receive colourful postcards and entertaining newsletters every other month.
 Staff and volunteers call members for chats over the phone.
 For more information or to become a member phone our office 306.652.2255.